 - The Alchemist is melancholic, being very concerned with the safety of her comrades but also moody and defensive when the Gunslinger questions her abilities.

-- Magnificent Seven Samurai: They're a group of ten warriors who accepted the task to face to save a defenseless village from a nigh-unstoppable army.
+- Magnificent Seven Samurai: They're a group of twelve warriors who accepted the task to face to save a defenseless village from a nigh-unstoppable army.